mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-development.md

 ## 2 How Can I Work with My Team Members on the Same App?

 **Business Analysts** and **Citizen Developers** can work together on a single app model version in Mendix Studio.
 This means that all changes are directly available to all other Mendix Studio users.
-Mendix Studio can also be used for stakeholders to review the app and place comments on the app pages, domain model, and microflow logic.
+Mendix Studio can also be used for stakeholders to review the application and place comments on the app pages, domain model, and microflow logic.

 **Developers** using Mendix Studio Pro can work together on the same app model via the [Team Server](version-control) version control repository.
 Changes from other team members using Mendix Studio or Mendix Studio Pro can be retrieved via the Team Server.
 For more details, see [Collaborative Development](https://docs.mendix.com/refguide/collaborative-development) in the Mendix documentation.